-The final payment will not be processed if the Country report on the activity of Member States and Third Countries or the report of participant (in exceptional cases) is not presented.
-Anonymous Evaluation Questionnaire After the end of the joint operation deployed officers and participant airports are requested to compile an on-line questionnaire with information that Frontex Operational Team requires to evaluate the joint operation.
+Country Report on the Activity To be submitted to Frontex within 75 days after termination of deployment via email account (Report of Member States The template for the report is attached to the Specific Financing Decision/ Grant Agreement. and Third Countries) The final payment will not be processed if the Country report on the activity of Member States and Third Countries or the report of participant (in exceptional cases) is not presented.
+Anonymous Evaluation Questionnaire After the end of the joint operation deployed officers and participant airports may be requested to compile an on-line questionnaire with information that Frontex Operational Team might require to evaluate the joint operation.